Medical Dictionary

 How does my health care provider decide which cholesterol medicine I should take?

 Medicines can help control your cholesterol, but they don't cure it.
-You need to keep taking your medicines and get regular cholesterol checks to make sure that you cholesterol levels are in a healthy range.
+You need to keep taking your medicines and get regular cholesterol checks to make sure that your cholesterol levels are in a healthy range.

 Endocrine Diseases